Ona0nline/DeathByJava/README.md

 ## 🧩 Scattered Clues (that may or may not help you...)

 > The gardener only works on Tuesdays.
-> Mr. Javahart died on a Thursday.
+> Mr. Javahart died on a Thursday - Today is Friday.
 > The nannys' name is "Odelia".
+> The chef has terrible memory and puts sticky notes everywhere.